A travel-forward approach to maximize your finances and

 Chase Sapphire Preferred Credit Card authorized user

-The internet was on fire with the recent 100,000 miles sign up mileage offer for the Sapphire Preferred card.
+The internet was on fire with the recent 100,000 mile sign up mileage offer for the Sapphire Preferred card.

 And with good reason.
-This card has a litany of fantastic perks for an annual fee of $95, with points earned in the Chase Ultimate Reward system which is one of the best redemption systems in the game with 11 Airline transfer Partners and 3 Hotel transfer Partners.
+This card has a litany of fantastic perks for an annual fee of $95.
+Points are earned in the Chase Ultimate Reward system, one of the best award redemption programs in the game.
+With 11 airline and 3 hotel transfer partners, the flexibility is a key feature to the tremendous value of these points.

-The card is a fantastic value, and it has continued to be a staple in my wallet.
+The card offers solid benefits for the cost, and it has continued to be a staple in my wallet.
 But one of the most incredible features of this card is something that does not garner much attention, and that is the option to add unlimited authorized users at no additional cost.

 Another benefit of being an authorized user is having access to all the additional travel insurance, warranty extensions, and purchase protections that come with holding cards in the Chase Sapphire card family.
 For travel protections such as trip delay, trip cancellation, bag delay, and accident insurance booked with the credit card, these protections will cover the authorized user and immediate family traveling on the same booking.

-For a card with a $95 annual fee, especially with the recent 100,000 point sign up bonus, adding this card into your collection is a no brainer.
+For a card with a $95 annual fee, adding this card into your collection is a no brainer, especially if you have any intention of adding authorized users to the account.

-Although it lacks more premium features such as Lounge access and elevated hotel credit, this card remains an excellent choice to add to your wallet.
+Although it lacks more premium features such as airport lounge access and elevated hotel credit, this card remains an excellent choice to add to your wallet.

 Related Posts